Updated: Jun 24

 It’s truly heartwarming to see stepparents who step up and raise children who are not their biological children.
 In the state of Nebraska, you do not always need to seek out an agreement from the absent biological parent for adoption.
 Largely depending on the absent parent’s relationship with the child, you might be able to move forward with the adoption process without the absent parent’s approval.
 Not all situations are the same, but these three common scenarios might shed some light on yours:

-SCENARIO 1: The biological father is not listed on the child’s birth certificate
+Scenario #1: The biological father is not listed on the birth certificate

-SCENARIO 2: The biological father is listed on the birth certificate and there is a current child support order.
+Scenario #2: The biological father is listed on the birth certificate and has a child support order